wp-plugins/gspeech/readme.txt

 * Customizable tooltip styles.
 * Live preview in administration panel

-###IMPORTANT: If you think you found a bug in GSpeech or have any problem or question concerning it, do not hesitate to contact us at [info@2glux.com](mailto:info@2glux.com).
+= IMPORTANT: If you think you found a bug in GSpeech or have any problem or question concerning it, do not hesitate to contact us at [info@2glux.com](mailto:info@2glux.com). =

 ### Usage - Creating Text to Speech blocks.